Top

 Sexual Assault (Rape) Charges in Texas

-In Texas, Rape is referred to as Sexual Assault.
-If you are under investigation or an allegation for rape, you should hire an experienced, board certified criminal defense attorney as soon as possible.
+In Texas, the law refers to rape as sexual assault.
+If you are under investigation or facing an allegation of rape, hire an experienced, board-certified criminal defense attorney as soon as possible.
 Sexual assault is a felony.
-If you are convicted, the punishment could include several years in prison and a hefty fine.
+A conviction may result in several years in prison and a significant fine.

-Rape cases are heavily prosecuted in the State of Texas.
-Believe that when you’re facing a sexual assault charge, your rights, freedoms, and future are at risk.
-When you hire James Aulbaugh, you are hiring a former Chief Felony Prosecutor and Board Certified Criminal Specialist who knows how to work and analyze every angle to get you the best possible result on your case.
+Prosecutors pursue rape cases aggressively in Texas.
+When you’re facing a sexual assault charge, your rights, freedom, and future are at risk.
+When you hire James Aulbaugh, you are working with a former Chief Felony Prosecutor and Board Certified Criminal Law Specialist who carefully examines every detail to fight for the best possible result in your case.

 Schedule your confidential consultation today or call (214) 380-3383 today!